janosh/svelte-multiselect/readme.md

 ## Recent breaking changes

 - v2.0.0 added the ability to pass options as objects.
-As a result, `bind:selected` no longer returns simple strings but objects as well, even if you still pass in `options` as strings.
+As a result, `bind:selected` no longer returns simple strings but objects, even if you still pass in `options` as strings.
+To get the same stuff you would have gotten from `bind:selected` before, there's now `bind:selectedLabels` (and `bind:selectedValues`).
 - v3.0.0 changed the `event.detail` payload for `'add'`, `'remove'` and `'change'` events from `token` to `option`, e.g.

   ```js